citahub/cita-sdk-swift/README.md

 ## RPC API Reference

-All JSON-RPC API return `Result<Value, NervosError>`, where `Value` is the actual type of the result when the call is successful.
+All JSON-RPC APIs return `Result<Value, NervosError>`, where `Value` is the actual type of the result when the call is successful.

 A common flow to call an API and handle the result is as follows: